 The study of web design is a huge subject in its own right.
 Once you start learning it, you will be immersed in a world of new concepts that might seem very complicated at first.
 One of the first topics you will need to tackle when dealing with web design is what a markup language is.

 Markup languages are different from programming languages, even though you have probably used the terms interchangeably until now.
-This article created by our team at Amelia will clarify the confusion around this topic and offer you a starting point for learning more about them.
+This article will clarify the confusion around this topic and offer you a starting point for learning more about them.

 What Are Markup Languages?